First things first: Item Comparison and Alternate Purchase behavior is a mouthful to say and an eyeful to read.

 When it is accurate, however, then ICAP is useful for optimizing your targeting.
-If you want to stop losing your consumers to competitors, our ICAP strategy is a game changer for your Amazon PPC campaigns.
+If you want to stop losing your customers to competitors, our ICAP strategy is a game-changer for your Amazon PPC campaigns.

-How to Win Back Consumers with Item Comparison and Alternate Purchase Behavior Reports
+Win Customers Back with Item Comparison and Alternate Purchase Behavior Reports

-To get the most value from ICAP, study your competition and find the dangerous spot.
+To get the most value from ICAP, study your competition and find a dangerous spot.